Skip to main content

 How Does Diet Directly Influence Stress and Anabolic Hormones?

-The composition of your meals can directly modulate the balance between the catabolic hormone and like testosterone.
+The composition of your meals can directly modulate the balance between the catabolic hormone cortisol and anabolic hormones like testosterone.
 High-glycemic diets, rich in processed carbohydrates, can lead to sharp spikes in blood sugar and insulin.
 This metabolic volatility can, in some individuals, correlate with higher cortisol levels.

 Conversely, diets with a lower glycemic load and adequate protein and fat content tend to promote a more stable hormonal environment.
 Studies have shown that very high-protein diets (where protein constitutes 35% or more of total calories) combined with low carbohydrate intake may lead to a significant decrease in resting testosterone.
 This suggests that a balanced approach, rather than an extreme one, provides the most stable foundation for hormonal health.